Giancarlo Stanton Player Props: Yankees vs. Rays

-After hitting .205 with three home runs, four walks and six RBI in his past 10 games, Giancarlo Stanton and the New York Yankees face the Tampa Bay Rays (who will start Tyler Glasnow) at 7:05 PM ET on Monday.
+After going 0-for-4 in his most recent game, Giancarlo Stanton and the New York Yankees face the Tampa Bay Rays (who will hand the ball to Zach Eflin) at 7:05 PM ET on Tuesday.

 Giancarlo Stanton Game Info & Props vs. the Rays